pepstock-org/Charba/README.md

  * add `drawActiveElementsOnTop` property to lining and bubble datasets.
  * add `onBeforeDestroy` and `onAfterDestroy` methods to `Plugin` interface.
  * enable all tick callbacks to return a `List` of strings in order to have ticks multiple lines.
+ * enable `PointLabelCallback` class to return a `List` of strings in order to have ticks multiple lines.
  * add `inCharArea` option to `PluginEventArgument` class.
  * add `r` item to `InteractionAxis` class.
  * add `centered` option to `PointLabels` and `RadialPointLabels` classes.